Sin Mission Pack: Wages of Sin: Plot

-After Elexis Sinclaire's disappearance at the end of SiN, mob boss Gianni Manero seeks to gain power from the remnants of Elexis' former company, SinTEK.
+After Elexis Sinclaire's disappearance at the end of Sin, mob boss Gianni Manero seeks to gain power from the remnants of Elexis' former company, SinTEK.
 Manero produces new genetically engineered creatures (mutants) under secret supervision, but when some of the mutants break out and escape into Freeport City, the elite security force group HARDCORPS becomes aware of their existence.
-HARDCORPS leader John Blade, who starred as the player character in SiN, sets out to set things right.
+HARDCORPS leader John Blade, who starred as the player character in Sin, sets out to set things right.
 Blade's hunt for Manero leads him to new locations of Freeport City that were not included in the original game, encountering new enemies and weapons along the way.
 Some elements of the game, such as whether a specific level is visited during the day or night, can change depending on the player's choices, such as whether a scientist's kidnapped daughter is saved from being killed.

-Although Elexis Sinclaire never appears in Wages of Sin, she is often referred to (in serious and humorous ways) throughout the game, and the ending hints towards her return (which occurs in SiNs official sequel, SiN Episodes).
+Although Elexis Sinclaire never appears in Wages of Sin, she is often referred to (in serious and humorous ways) throughout the game, and the ending hints towards her return (which occurs in Sins official sequel, Sin Episodes: Emergence).

 Development

 Wages of Sin runs on the Quake II engine, utilizing the same technology the original game is based on.
-However, great attention to detail and interactivity was kept when 2015 designed Wages of Sin, resulting in even more options and visual treats than SiN could offer.
-Because the entire expansion takes place in Freeport City, the player can visit many more locations in the city than was possible in SiN, such as a cargo ship, a vacant building, a nightclub, and Manero's casino and penthouse complex.
+However, great attention to detail and interactivity was kept when 2015 designed Wages of Sin, resulting in even more options and visual treats than Sin could offer.
+Because the entire expansion takes place in Freeport City, the player can visit many more locations in the city than was possible in Sin, such as a cargo ship, a vacant building, a nightclub, and Manero's caSino and penthouse complex.